gotemapak/automate_update_resume_hh/README_EN.md

 A: By default, every 4 hours via GitHub Actions.
 This matches HH.ru's free tier limitation - on a free account, you can only update your resume once every 4 hours.
 If you try to update it more frequently, HH.ru will return an error.

 ### Q: Do I need to update tokens?
 A: The `refresh_token` is valid for 30 days.
 The script will automatically notify you when tokens need to be updated.
+It's advisable to update `HH_ACCESS_TOKEN` once a week.

 ### Q: Why isn't Telegram working?
 A: Check that:
 1. The bot is added to the chat
 2. The bot has permission to send messages
 3. `TG_BOT_TOKEN` and `TG_CHAT_ID` are correctly set

+### Q: Why do I get a "token not expired" error?
+A: The HeadHunter API won't issue a new access_token via refresh_token if the old token is still valid.
+In this case, the script automatically uses the `HH_ACCESS_TOKEN` from environment variables as a backup.

 ---